Dark sky tourism: stargazing in Australia

 We also benefit from all the dark areas far from the sky glow that is created by bright city lights.
 Australia has ideal conditions for stargazing.

-Duane Hamacher is Associate Professor of Cultural Astronomy at the University of Melbourne.
+Duane Hamacher is an Associate Professor of Cultural Astronomy at the University of Melbourne.

 Advertisement